jamy132/rigtools_updated_ui/README.md

 > ^^^ if you are already on the network page you can skip this ^^^
 6. Click the little upload button and upload the downloaded `.har` file
 > ^^^ you may need to expand the sidebar to see it ^^^
-7. Double click on the text that appears in the box [DOUBLE CLICK]
+7. Double click on the text that appears in the box `[DOUBLE CLICK THIS]`

 ## Creating your own payloads
 1. Clone the Github Repository: `git clone https://github.com/t3m1n4l/rigtools-updated-ui`